 If your non-Hodgkin's lymphoma is aggressive or causes signs and symptoms, your doctor may recommend treatment.
 Options may include:

 Chemotherapy is a drug treatment that kills cancer cells.
 It can be given orally or by injection.
-Chemotherapy drugs can be given alone, in combination with other chemotherapy drugs or combined with other treatments.
+Chemotherapy drugs can be used alone, in combination with other chemotherapy drugs or combined with other treatments.